beam-community/elixir-companies/README.md

 * [AlphaSights](https://engineering.alphasights.com) ([GitHub](https://github.com/alphasights)) - Global knowledge broker with regional hubs in Europe, the Americas, Asia and the Middle East.

+#### Family

+* [Findmypast](http://www.findmypast.co.uk/) ([Github](https://github.com/findmypast)) - Findmypast makes original historical documents available to search online, so that people can explore a collection of over two billion records find their ancestors and trace their family tree from the comfort of their own home worldwide.
+London, UK.

 #### Fintech

 * [Kittysplit](https://kittysplit.com) - A webapp that alows easy splitting of group expenses.